Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: Introduction and summary

 It is unclear why on-shell solutions cover only a part of the moduli space and whether it is possible to describe the rest by some modification of our approach.
 We will suggest few speculations.
 One possibility is that there are other branches of solutions disconnected from the seed solutions which describe the missing parts of the moduli space (similarly to the toy model in \cite{MarginalTachyonKM}).
 But if such branches exist, they probably appear at higher levels and it will be very difficult to find them using the level truncation approach.
-A different possibility is that we see only a part of the moduli space due to our use of Siegel gauge, which may not be compatible with all solutions.
+A different possibility is that we observe only a part of the moduli space due to imposing Siegel gauge, which may not be compatible with all solutions.
 It may be necessary to consider a different gauge (or multiple gauges) to cover the rest of the moduli space.
-Another possibility is that there is an analytic solution for the whole family of boundary states, but this solution has some singular properties is parts of the moduli space, which do not allow its consistent truncation to a finite level.
-Finally, the observed inconsistency could be caused by the level truncation approximation.
-It is possible that solutions can be interpreted as boundary states for any $\lS$, but for high $\lS$, the convergence towards the correct values becomes apparent only at a sufficiently high level (like 100 or 1000), which is unaccessible for us.
+Another possibility is that there is an analytic solution for the whole family of boundary states, but this solution has some singular properties in parts of the moduli space, which do not allow its consistent truncation to a finite level.
+Finally, we cannot rule out the possibility that the observed inconsistencies could be caused by the level truncation approximation itself.
+It is possible that solutions can be interpreted as boundary states for any $\lS$, but the convergence towards the correct values for high $\lS$ becomes apparent only at a sufficiently high level (like 100 or 1000), which is currently unaccessible.